+(h).
+These bear interest rate ranging from 0% to 9.56% (Previous Year: 0% to 9.90%) and repayable over a period of 12 to 60 months on equated monthly / quarterly instalments (primarily taken from NBFC's).

+(i).
+Of the above, facilities amounting to \gtrless 2,190 million (Previous Year : \gtrless 1,845 million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company and collaterally by way of pari-passu charge on the unencumbered movable fixed assets of the Company, both present and future.

-- (i).
-These bear interest rate ranging from 0% to 9.9% (Previous Year: 0% to 10.50%) and repayable over a period of 12 to 60 months on equated monthly / quarterly instalments (primarily taken from NBFC's). - (j).
-Of the above, facilities amounting to ₹ 1,575 million (Previous Year: ₹ 1,659 million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium.
+(j).
+The above facilities amounting to ₹ 1,164 million (previous year ₹ 1,067 million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium.

-- (k).
-The above facilities amounting to ₹ 279 million (previous year ₹ 732 million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium. - (1).
-The above facilities amounting to ₹729 million (previous year ₹715 million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium. - (m).
-In addition to the above, out of these loans repayable on demand from banks, - (i) exposure amounting to ₹ 2,224 million (previous year ₹ 2,586 million) is secured collaterally by way of pari-passu charge on the unencumbered movable fixed assets of the Company, both present and future. - (ii) exposure amounting to ₹ 1,287 million (previous year ₹ 1,335 million) is secured collaterally by way of equitable mortgage over the properties at Tidel Park, Chennai, Vashi 6th floor, Vile Parle at Mumbai. - (iii) exposure amounting to ₹ 360 million (previous year ₹ 470 million) is collaterally secured by equitable mortgage over the land and building at Noida and also covered by WDV of specific movable fixed assets funded out of their Term loan (since closed) at Noida Data Center, Uttar Pradesh - (iv) the exposure amounting to ₹ 426 million (previous year ₹ 876 million) is collaterally secured by equitable mortgage over the Vashi 5th floor property at Mumbai. - (n).
-Of the above, facilities amounting to ₹ 620 millions (previous year ₹ Nil) are primarily secured by way of pari-passu charge on current assets of the Company, both present and future. - (o).
-Of the above, facilities amounting to ₹ Nil (previous year ₹ 374 millions) are secured by way of pari-passu charge on current assets.
-Out of which ₹ Nil (previous year ₹ 25 Millions) has first pari-passu charge on unencumbered movable fixed assets of the Company. - (p).
-These working capital facilities bear interest ranging from 7.6% p.a. to 9.30%.
-(Previous year: 5.40% p.a. to 9.30% p.a.) and these facilities are subject to renewal annually. - (q).
-The loans in the nature of Buyers Credit bear interest rate 2.97% to 6.23% (previous year 0.79% to 1.73%).
+(k).
+The above facilities amounting to ₹ Nil million (previous year ₹ 279 million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium.

+(l).
+In addition to the above, out of these loans repayable on demand from banks,

+(i) exposure amounting to ₹ 709 million (previous year ₹ 550 million) is secured collaterally by way of equitable mortgage over the properties at Tidel Park, Chennai, Vile Parle at Mumbai.

+(ii) exposure amounting to ₹ 386 million (previous year ₹ 300 million) is collaterally secured by equitable mortgage over the land and building at Noida and also covered by WDV of specific movable fixed assets funded out of their Term loan (since closed) at Noida DC, Uttar Pradesh.

+(iii) the exposure amounting to ₹ 1,707 million (previous year ₹ 426 million) is collaterally secured by equitable mortgage over the Vashi 5th floor property at Mumbai.

+(m).
+These working capital facilities bear interest ranging from 8.10% p.a. to 8.95% p.a.
+(Previous year: 7.60% p.a. to 9.30% p.a.) and these facilities are subject to renewal annually.

+(n).
+The loans in the nature of Buyers Credit bear interest rate 5.98% p.a. to 7.08% p.a. (previous year 2.97% p.a. to 6.23% p.a.).

-(r).
-The Company has adjusted the processing charges paid with respect to borrowings from borrowings from banks ₹ 648 (Previous year ₹ 532). - (s).
+(o).
+The Company has adjusted the processing charges paid with respect to borrowings from borrowings from banks ₹ 92 million (Previous year ₹ 65 million).

+(p).
 During the FY 2020-21, Print house (India) Pvt Ltd had issued 9% Cumulative Non-Convertible Redeemable Preference Shares to Raju Vegesna Infotech & Industries Pvt Ltd., on private placement basis amounting to ₹ 500 million.
 The Preference share capital are redeemable at par value at maturity, i.e. 20 years from the date of allotment.
-Accordingly, these are accounted for Financial instruments.
-During the year, The terms of the Preference Shares were changed to 6% Non-Cumulative compulsorily convertible preference shares.
+During the previous year, the terms of the Preference Shares were changed to 6% Non-Cumulative compulsorily convertible preference shares.
+During the year 2024-25, these shares were transferred from RVIPL to Sify Technologies Limited.